Does Your Kindle Fire Need Virus Protection?

 While it’s true that hackers could theoretically find a way to tack bogus charges on to the monthly data plan employed on the Kindle Fire 4G, this is not too likely because the key to success for hackers is proliferation: maximizing the spread of the malware.
 See the next item on this list, below.

 The Kindle Fire is not a proliferation-friendly device.
 At present, Kindle Fires cannot communicate directly with one another, nor with any other mobile devices.
-In fact, the only way a Fire can communicate directly with another computing device is via USB cable, when you connect it to your computer.* Hacks designed to work on the Fire’s custom version of Android will not work on a Windows PC or a Mac.
+In fact, the only way a Fire can communicate directly with another computing device is via USB cable, when you connect it to your computer, or via Bluetooth for voice and audio purposes.* Hacks designed to work on the Fire’s custom version of Android will not work on a Windows PC or a Mac.

 *6/13/13 UPDATE: there are now some apps available that allow for file transfers or video/audio streaming from other computing devices to and from your Fire via a wifi connection.
 But again, since any malware designed to attack your Fire wouldn’t work on some other device (and vice-versa), regardless of wifi connection capability the Fire still isn’t a proliferation-friendly device for malware.